 - Rio Declaration on Environment and Development

 These accepted norms also shape the ten principles of UN Global Impact, the United Nations corporate sustainability initiative.

 In collaboration with our external partner, Hermes EOS (Equity Ownership Services), PensionDanmark identifies the companies requiring special attention.
 This identification is based on a risk evaluation and an evaluation of whether the company exhibits conduct, which deviates from the shareholders best interest in regards to environmental, social and governance issues.

 Dialogue is a lengthy process, in which gradual progress must be employed to foster initiatives promoting improvements.
 Considerable challenges arise in cases where the company’s business culture and approach to corporate governance differ from the Danish context.

 To ensure the best grounds for achieving satisfying results, discussions are conducted in confidentiality, which allows the companies to engage in constructive dialogue with greater willingness.

 In some instances, dialogue can be unproductive or the company may refuse to engage in dialogue, which can lead PensionDanmark to sell the shares and place the company on our Exclusion List.

 PensionDanmark exerts its influence by exercising shareholder voting rights at the annual general meetings of companies.

-PensionDanmark annually publishes results of dialogue and voting in our Sustainability report.
+PensionDanmark annually publishes results of dialogue and voting in our Responsibility report.